top of page

 Claudio Azat

-Dr. Azat is Director of the Research Center for Sustainability (CIS) at U. Andrés Bello and since 2014, Regional Co-Chair of the IUCN Amphibian Specialist Group for Chile.
-His research interest is emerging diseases and how they are impacting biodiversity.
-Since 2008, he has been researching the epidemiology of Ranavirus and chytridiomycosis in amphibians in Chile, with special emphasis on the conservation of the Darwin's Frog.
-Since 2017 he has been a scientific advisor to the NGO Ranita de Darwin.
+Dr. Azat is Director of the Research Center for Sustainability (CIS) at U. Andrés Bello and, since 2014, has served as Regional Co-Chair of the IUCN Amphibian Specialist Group for Chile.
+His research focuses on emerging diseases and their impact on biodiversity.
+Since 2008, he has been studying the epidemiology of Ranavirus and chytridiomycosis in amphibians in Chile, with a particular emphasis on the conservation of Darwin’s Frog.
+Since 2017, he has been a scientific advisor to the NGO Ranita de Darwin.

 Marcela Marquez Garcia

 Dr. Márquez is a postdoctoral researcher at the Río Cruces Wetlands Center (CEHUM), Universidad Austral de Chile.
-It carries out scientific and practical work in the area of the human dimensions of biological conservation.
-She is interested in the processes of education, communication and participation for conservation.
-Recently, he has been collaborating with the NGO in evaluating amphibian education programs and in understanding the factors that determine the participation of various owners in the land conservation program.
-Since 2020 she has been a scientific advisor to the NGO Ranita de Darwin.
+She conducts both scientific and practical work in the area of the human dimensions of biological conservation.
+Her interests include education, communication, and participation processes for conservation.
+Recently, she has been collaborating with the NGO in evaluating amphibian education programmes and understanding the factors that influence the participation of landowners in the land conservation programme.
+Since 2020, she has served as a scientific advisor to the NGO Ranita de Darwin.

 Doctora marcela marquez. mujer mirando a camara desde una ventana